FAQ (Frequently Asked Questions)

 How many people can play in a Bounce House at one time?

 Kids of similar sizes must bounce together - It is important not to let your 3-year-old bounce with your 10-year-old and their friends.
 It has been our experience that teenagers and 10-year-old boys are not the most careful of creatures; and we do not want your little ones to get injured.
 Each unit has individual requirements regarding the number of bouncers allowed and weight limits and is listed on our website.
-The following charts is an approximate number, but will vary by unit.

 Are your inflatables safe & clean?